 How to Commission an Artwork like a Gallery Co-Founder

 Time-consuming, expensive and inaccessible: these are just some of the common misconceptions circulating commissions.
-With the arrival of our direct inbox feature, it’s time to debunk the hearsay and demonstrate just how easy it is for you to have your perfect piece crafted by contacting the artist directly at their studio.
-And who better to try out the process than the co-founder of the company?
+It’s time to debunk the hearsay and demonstrate just how easy it is for you to have your perfect piece crafted by contacting the artist directly at their studio.
+And who better to try out the process than the co-founder of Bluethumb?
 George Hartley recently had an artwork commissioned using Bluethumb’s direct messaging service and is here to talk us through the surprisingly simple process.

 Step 1: Ask the Artist

 If you’ve been scouting out talent on Bluethumb for a while, you perhaps have an artist or artwork in mind for the commission process.
 Whether the piece you’ve fallen in love with is already taken, or doesn’t exist yet, you can contact the artist to enquire about getting one that’s just right for you.
 George had been keeping an eye on stencil artist Logan Moody‘s series of crushed cans for a while before arranging his commission.
 “I have been keen on getting a Coopers can done (I grew up in South Australia so feel patriotic about our hometown brewing).
 However, my partner Lauren loves Pepsi Max, so thought it would be a nice surprise to get this piece commissioned for her birthday.
 I messaged Logan directly through Bluethumb, it was easy.
 There’s a button ‘Ask About a Commission’ on his profile, and it went straight through to him.”

 This first enquiry is a great place to pass on any finer details on the size, style, subject or colour to the artist, as all of these are things for the artist to consider for the next step.